Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 in other words, $\wt{\fg}$ is the Lie algebra of the universal Borel subgroup of $G$.
 The formation of $\widetilde{\kg}$ commutes with base change and the projecting to $\fg$ gives a projective morphism, the \emph{Grothendieck~alteration}

-which is $G$-equivariant and surjective as indicated: indeed, if $S$ is a geometric point, then \cite{SGA3II}*{XIV, 4.11} ensures that $\fg$ is the union of the Lie algebras of Borel subgroups of $G$.
+which is $G$-equivariant and surjective as indicated: indeed, if $S$ is a geometric point, then \cite{SGA3II}*{Expos\'{e} XIV, Th\'{e}or\`{e}me 4.11} ensures that $\fg$ is the union of the Lie algebras of Borel subgroups of $G$.
 The projection